P-Harvey/JADESOUND_FINAL/README.md

 Evaluations are conducted indivuadully by group mebers to report the efforts made by individuals and the group.
 There are three evalutions for this project.
 A self, peer, and team process evaluation.

+### Notes
+Flie describing our reseach process and ideas that we tried through out the project.